official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

-661. Ms Adams advised Lord Goldsmith that Mr Straw’s comments recorded in Mr McDonald’s letter to Sir David Manning of 21 October made it “all the more important” for Lord Goldsmith to “place” his views “clearly on the record in writing”.216
+661. Ms Adams advised Lord Goldsmith that Mr Straw’s comments recorded in Mr McDonald’s letter to Sir David Manning of 21 October made it “all the more important” for Lord Goldsmith to “place” his views “clearly on the record in writing”.[^216]

-214 Letter Sedwill to Meyer, 19 October 2002, ‘Iraq: Foreign Secretary’s Conversation with Powell, 19 October’.
+[^214]: Letter Sedwill to Meyer, 19 October 2002, ‘Iraq: Foreign Secretary’s Conversation with Powell, 19 October’.
-215 Telegram 602 FCO London to UKMIS New York, 21 October 2002, ‘Iraq: Draft UNSCR’.
+[^215]: Telegram 602 FCO London to UKMIS New York, 21 October 2002, ‘Iraq: Draft UNSCR’.
-216 Minute Adams to Attorney General, 22 October 2002, ‘Iraq: Meeting with the Prime Minister, 22 October’.
+[^216]: Minute Adams to Attorney General, 22 October 2002, ‘Iraq: Meeting with the Prime Minister, 22 October’.

 316

-The Report of the Iraq Inquiryforce;
+force;

-662. Ms Adams also provided suggested “Lines to Take” for Lord Goldsmith.217 They:
+662. Ms Adams also provided suggested “Lines to Take” for Lord Goldsmith.[^217] They:
 *  explained why the draft resolution did not amount to an authorisation to use
 *  dismissed the Kosovo “precedent” as: “Simply not relevant”; and
 *  reminded Lord Goldsmith of the 1997 advice, set out in her minute of 14 October,